This post was most recently updated on December 13th, 2021

 The story of the female holiday maker in Cyprus who was raped and then not believed has brought back some strong memories and emotions for me.
 It’s more than 25 years ago now, half a lifetime.
-And yet, the fear and fury can be brought to the surface so easily still.
+And yet, the fear and fury can still be brought to the surface so easily.

 This poor woman has been traumatised twice.
 It’s not just the men who raped her who are perpetrators.
 The police did not listen.
 They coerced and gaslighted her, imprisoned and prosecuted her.
 They are also perpetrators of violence against her.

 I know.
 I know how it feels to feel small.
 And powerless.
 I know how it feels to be told, in no uncertain terms, that you don’t matter, you are unreliable, that you are not worthy of belief, trust and support.
-I know, and it’s a deepening of the initial trauma that has ripple effects across your whole life.
+I know.
+It’s a deepening of the initial trauma that has ripple effects across your whole life.

 Because he stole my bag, the police branded his crime a ‘mugging’.
 I was told by the police and many other people that I had been ‘silly’, ‘stupid’, ‘idiotic’ and ‘asking for it’ to say goodbye to my boyfriend at the top of the steps and walk the 100 yards across the Roman amphitheatre to my flat, alone.
 Like the girl in Cyprus, I was a Brit abroad, young and fearless, with a new boyfriend.
 Like her, I was branded because of my gender and nationality.
 Like her I was expected to swallow what happened, chalk it up to experience and keep my mouth shut.
 To my shame, I did.

 For me, it has folded me up inside and quite literally bends me double.
 The anger and sense of bitter injustice has sat, in the pit of my stomach, for so long, fermenting.
-The irritable bowel I have suffered for years is the physical manifestation of that emotion.
+The irritable bowel, that started soon after the attack and which I have suffered with for years, is the physical manifestation of that emotion.
 It makes me fear conflict and I find it difficult to know how to safely express my anger.
 I have been taught since childhood that I must not express strong emotions.
 The result is that I sometimes struggle to know how to safely and appropriately express and channel my fury.
 It means that if I am threatened, my reaction may be hard to fathom and unpredictable.

 Mostly, my sense of justice is enhanced.
 I cannot bear injustice and my whole working life and volunteering activities are based around that feeling.